nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 #### Allergies ####

-* All active allergies will always be returned as it was considered clinically unsafe to only return a partial record of a patient's active allergies.
+* All active allergies will always be returned as it was considered clinically unsafe to only return a partial record of a patient's active allergies
 * Include resolved allergies
      * The consumer system requests resolved allergies
      * The provider system returns all the resolved allergies along with the active allergies

 #### Problems ####

-* Search for Problems with the specified combiniations of significance and status
+* Search for Problems with the specified combinations of significance and status
      * The consumer system requests combinations of significance and status
      * The consumer system can request Major Active, Minor Active, Major Inactive and/or Minor Inactive
      * The consumer system can request multiple combinations in a single query
      * The provider system returns all Problems that match the requested significance / status
      * Where no significance / status is supplied by the consumer, all Problems are returned

-#### Uncategorised Data ####
+#### Uncategorised data ####

 * Search for all Uncategorised Data within the specified date range
      * The consumer system request all items within a start and end date
      * The provider system returns all items whose asserted date is within the start and end date (inclusive)
      * Where no start date is supplied the search goes from the start of patient record
      * Where no end date is supplied the search goes to the end of patient record
-     * Where no dates are supplied by the consumer, all uncategorised data items are returned.
+     * Where no dates are supplied by the consumer, all uncategorised data items are returned

 #### Consultations ####